IvTrendafilov/Old-Game-Console-Raspberry-Pi/docs/Sprint Retrospective Report 1.md

 | Very  Sad (1)                     |                   |

 ## *Q6:* Which team member was most appreciated during the last sprint (only list 1) and why?
 We believe it was Stefan Ilich because he was the presenter and he helped with creating the presentation.
+He was most active in creating the slides and he also expressed his enthusiasm for presenting.
+He was also very active in creating all of the needed documentaton throughout the Sprint while maintaining availabilty for all meetings.

 ## *Q7:*  Would you like to specify any other priority detail(s)/points which could be useful for the development of your product (if any)?
 We consider using the MoSCoW priority system and our must objectives will be creating an user-friendly interface, with at least 1 properly working game.
 Also testing is something, which we do not want to miss, since this is how we can understand, if a function is working properly as expected.
 Priorities, outside developing the products, are doing regular meetings(beside the scrum ones) and most importantly helping each other, whenever one needs help.